scsszagreb/ideas_for_talks/README.md

 * pure CSS vs JS (pros and cons)
 * to Bootstrap or not to Bootstrap, that is a question
 * CSS filters
-* scss workflow (optimization, minification, broswersync, +postCSS)
+* scss workflow (optimization, minification, browsersync, +postCSS)
 * CSS and React Native

 ### Feel free to contribute to this list (fork, commit, push, create PR)